whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-27-Glossybox-Subscription-August-2015-Review.md

 </a></center>

 <DL>
-<DT><a href="http://www.sparitual.com/catalog/product/view/id/528/s/arroyo/?___store=default" target="_blank">Spa Ritual Nail Polish in Arroyo</a></DT>
+<DT><a href="http://www.sparitual.com/catalog/product/view/id/528/s/arroyo/?___store=default" target="_blank">SpaRitual Nail Polish in Arroyo</a></DT>
 <DD>Full Size .5 fl oz / 15 ml, Value $12</DD>
 </DL>

-<p>Spa Ritual nail polishes are vegan and formulated without DBP, toulene, formaldehyde and formaldehyde resin.
+<p>SpaRitual nail polishes are vegan and formulated without DBP, toulene, formaldehyde and formaldehyde resin.
 I have some nail polishes by them already and am a huge fan, so I was super happy when I saw this in the box!</p>

-<p>Arroyo is a Sandy Matte Shimmer color, and it really is matte.
+<p>There are different colors that subscribers receive and I got the color Arroyo which is a Sandy Matte Shimmer color, and it really is matte.
 I love both the color and that it's matte, but if you don't, just put on a regular top coat and it'll make the color glossy.</p>

 <p>Here's a picture of the shade on me:</p>